 The Center for Behavioral Health in Fort Wayne is located near the heart of the downtown area.
 It is also conveniently located for patients in southern Michigan and northwest Ohio.

 There are three drug addiction treatment centers in Iowa – Des Moines, Davenport and Sioux City.
 Each location offers patients the option of extended outpatient treatment, in addition to traditional treatment options.

 Patients in Kentucky have several options for treatment any of the state’s five convenient CBH locations.
-Those who require methadone treatment while serving jail time can be easily treated by any of our Kentucky clinics.

 The Shreveport and Monroe clinics offer drug addiction and anger management treatment in addition to individual, family and group counseling.
 The Shreveport location is convenient for patients in southern Arkansas and southeast Texas.